This story has been updated to note final approval for public review.

 Their summary report was presented to the CHHP steering committee at the last meeting, and the steering committee then directed the team to include the report in the appendix, so that the public can see that and weigh in on those recommendations as well as those in Chapter 9 of that CHHP amendment.”

 The CHPP Steering Committee is made up of members of the Marine Fisheries, Coastal Management and Environmental Management commissions.
-These commissioners review and approve the plan, recommendations and implementation actions.
+These commissioners review and approve the plan, recommendations and action for implementation.

 The steering committee discussed convening a stakeholder workgroup during its January meeting.
 In April, state Department of Environmental Quality staff and steering committee members voted unanimously to encourage the two organizations to convene the workgroup, according to the appendix.